modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-15-sect-2.md

 	Description of the following problems: The mountain climber, The Alchemists, The alluring symmetry problem in particle physics, The population explosion in the world of elementary particles, Matter and antimatter, Travelling at a speed superior to that of light, The dream of Stanley Jevons (The English mathematician and economist Stanley Jevons (1835-1882) dreamed of the day when we would be able to quantify at least some of the laws and regularities of economics, and Struggle, sweat and tears.

 	**2. A PHILOSOPHY OF CHAOS.
-THE EVOLUTION TOWARDS A MAMMOTH SINGULAR TRANSFORMATION**
+THE EVOLUTION TOWARDS A MAMMOTH SINGULAR TRANSFORMATION.**

 	Definition of Philosophy in The Concise Oxford Dictionary: “love of wisdom or knowledge, especially that which deals with ultimate reality, or with the most general causes and principles of things”.